zaphosting/docs/docs/vserver-linux-javascript.md

 You can find all npm packages on their [website](https://www.npmjs.com/).
 :::

-#### Creating a new project
+### Creating a new project

 Every time you want to start a new NodeJS project you need to make a new directory for it (`mkdir [project-name]`) or `cd` into an empty folder and run the `npm init` command to begin the setup.
 This will ask you for some basic info for creating a `package.json` file.
 This will be the "config" file for running NodeJS.

 After initializing the new project you can make a new file called `index.js` and write code inside it.

-Example:
+As an example, we will create a simple http server on default port 80 which replies with a test message when accessed via localhost.
+This can be seen below.

 ```js
 const http = require('http')